parshap/node-sanitize-filename/README.md

  a function, the function will be called with the invalid characters and it's return value will be used as the replacement.
 See [`String.prototype.replace`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) for more info.

+ * `options.extension`: *optional, string, default: `""`*.
+Preserve this
+ filename extension when truncating the filename.
+If it is longer than 255 bytes, it will also be truncated.
+If it contains invalid characters, this option will be ignored.